SoulcodeAgency/vscode-unwanted-extensions/README.md

 > For example: You want to tell your team mates, that a specific package or version of an extension should be disabled.

-Because of VSCode limitations, its not possible to do it automatically, but we instead show a warning and lead the developer to the mentioned extensions, whenever he opens a project.
+Because of VSCode limitations, it's not possible to do it automatically, but we instead show a warning and lead the developer to the mentioned extensions, whenever he opens a project.

 More details can be read in this [👀 blog post](https://www.garaio.com/blog/vscode-extensions-unwanted-recommendations).

 ## ↗️Successor

 [Unwanted extensions](https://marketplace.visualstudio.com/items?itemName=Soulcode.vscode-unwanted-extensions) is the continuation of the previous extension ~~[Unwanted Recommendations](https://marketplace.visualstudio.com/items?itemName=GARAIOAG.garaio-vscode-unwanted-recommendations)~~ which is not maintained anymore.
-Its just a new publisher, still the same maintainer.
+It's just a new publisher, still the same maintainer.

 ## 🚧 VS Code situation